maorfr/qontract-reconcile/README.md

 ## Authors

-These tools have been written by the [Red Hat App-SRE Team](mailto:sd-app-sre@redhat.com).
+These tools have been written by the [Red Hat AppSRE Team](mailto:sd-app-sre@redhat.com).